 Including clients in an agile process in this way will give better outcomes on all sides.
 Not only can the client remain engaged and spot misunderstandings or other issues far, far earlier than would otherwise be possible, but the development team gain access to the domain knowledge that only the client possesses.

 According to the lawsuit, in this case, this did not happen.
-So impressed was Hertz by the sales presentation that they decided to trust Accenture to also act as the Product Owner.
+So impressed was Hertz by the sales presentation that they decided to trust Accenture to also act as the Product Owner – a choice that has lead to disaster elsewhere.

 I strongly believe that client ownership is a – if not the – fundamental driver of successful digital projects.
 What’s more, the bigger the project the bigger the need for engagement.
 We’ve seen this time and again with big projects that are handed over to large consortiums where, I feel, lack of interaction with both client executives and end users is a large contributing factor in project failure and, more commonly, excessive cost overruns.